COVID-19: WHAT YOU NEED TO KNOW

 The Court is closed.
 Can I still file for

-divorce or child custody?
+child custody?
 For years, attorneys in domestic relation cases have had the ability to

 file all cases electronically.
 Recently, the Court offered pro se litigants